Daily Rundown

 Tuesday's Highlights

-The Case-Shiller home price index (July) fell by 0.1 percent, a fifth straight decline, and is now up by 1.8 percent year-over-year.
+The Case-Shiller home price index (September) rose by 0.1 percent on the month and 1.3 percent year-over-year.

 Today's Highlights